ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

       batch exceeds the maximum batch size (per the task configuration), the Aggregator MAY mark the input share as invalid with the error `batch_saturated`.
 Note that this behavior is not strictly enforced here but during the collect sub-protocol.
 (See {{batch-validation}}.)
+If maximum batch size is not provided, then Aggregators only need to ensure the current batch exceeds the minimum batch size (per the task configuration).
 If both checks succeed, the input share is not marked as invalid.

 1. Finally, if an Aggregator cannot determine if an input share is valid, it MUST mark the input share as invalid with error `report_dropped`.
 For